-While rooted in my own exploration, I design these works to remain open like a dream, leaving space for multiple interpretations.
-Through them, I hope to evoke a sense of beauty with a meaning that is not fixed.
+While rooted in my own exploration, I design my work to remain open, like a dream, leaving space for multiple interpretations.
+Through it, I hope to evoke a sense of beauty whose meaning is not fixed.
 Real meaning emerges in the space between image and viewer, shifting as each person brings their own perspective.

 As a quick bio: